Sumaya-Ali/Docker-Commands/README.md

 -d ==> undetached to avoid locking the console after running the container but that bot necessarily
 ============================================
 ### 12 to remove container
-docker container rm  [container name or container id]
+docker container rm  [container name or container id] [container name or container id] [container name or container id] ... we can remove multiple containers
 ============================================
 ============================================
 ============================================